 FTL: Faster Than Light: In a galaxy where humans coexist with many different kinds of aliens, such as the Ambiguous Robot Engi and the Energy Being Zoltans, as part of The Federation, the Rebels are out to crush the Federation, especially non-human entities.
 This is reflected in-game—all Rebel non-automated ships that haven't been hijacked by pirates, including the Rebel Flagship, use crews composed strictly of humans.

-Also the possibility that Gaia's orcs have been enslaved (which is asked about by Josie, who is black).
+The possibility that Gaia's orcs have been enslaved is brought up.

-Vile Tribe versus humans also comes up in Silver Star Story.
-Eternal Blue might be the only game in the series that doesn't have some Fantastic Racism against the Vile Tribe, and that's only if you don't count the Childhood's End tie-in manga...
+Eternal Blue might be the only game in the series that doesn't have some Fantastic Racism against the Vile Tribe (if you don't count the Childhood's End'' tie-in manga).

 Shaper-to-creation racism in Geneforge parallels institutionalized slavery in America, down to the belief that creations who run away are mentally ill.
 At their worst, Shapers can't even conceive of the idea that creations might have rights, any more than you'd conceive of granting rights to a hammer or a saw.
 "Rogue" creations, for their part, view Shapers as a blight to be annihilated, and don't always distinguish between actual Shapers and normal humans.
 Meanwhile, drayks (incredibly powerful creations that the Shapers regret making and kill on sight) look down upon other creations as inferior, and are in turn looked down upon by drakons (drayks that learned how to rewrite their own genetic code for increased power).
 There's also a divide between Shapers and normal humans, but this can work out multiple ways—some people hate and fear Shapers (though not too openly), some venerate them, and some just accept them as a part of life.